 Under the Debt Relief Act of 2005, all petitioners for Chapter 7 debt elimination are subject to a means test to determine whether their debt to assets ratio qualifies them for Chapter 7.
 The means test is complex and an experienced bankruptcy lawyer is an important part of making sure your income and debt are accurately applied to give you the most advantage.

-For answers to all of our questions about Chapter 7 and Chapter 13 bankruptcy, talk to an experienced debt relief attorney at the Law Offices of Paul L. Urich.
-We will explain the bankruptcy process and what your life will be like after bankruptcy.
+For answers to all of our questions about Chapter 7 and Chapter 13 bankruptcy, talk to an experienced debt relief attorney at the Law Office of Paul L. Urich, P.A.
+I will explain the bankruptcy process and what your life will be like after bankruptcy.
 Call 407-915-0842 or fill out an online contact form to discuss your case with a Florida bankruptcy attorney at no charge.

 I am a debt relief agent.
 I help people file for bankruptcy relief under the U.S. Bankruptcy Code.